Achievable logoAchievable logo

 • 800 shares purchased at $21.88 ($17,500 / 800 shares)

-The investor could also opt to sell shares on a last-in, first-out (LIFO) basis, which would sell the newest shares first.
-Again, let’s assume the investor sells 800 shares at $30 per share and find the overall gain using this method:
+The investor could also choose a last-in, first-out (LIFO) basis, which sells the newest shares first.
+Using the same sale (800 shares at $30 per share), LIFO would sell:

 • 625 shares purchased at $16/share